 This is a pre-owned 1968 Gibson Les Paul Custom guitar in good overall condition.
 To be sure, this thing hasn't been sitting around in its case for 46 years; it has lacquer checking throughout the body, neck, and headstock, and the multi-ply binding is a nice vintagey yellow.
 Also, the gold hardware is worn and aged.
-Then, there are the nicks, scratches, dings, and buckle wear--all indicative of a well-played guitar that dates back to the year of the Summer of Love.
+Then, there are the nicks, scratches, dings, and buckle wear--all indicative of a well-played guitar.
 Other indications of that year of manufacture is the lack of a "Made in USA" indentation on the back of the headstock, a one-piece mahogany body (with two-piece maple top) and one-piece neck, a long neck tenon, and an electronics cavity with rounded side routes.
 This combined with the lack of a volute and the serial number 516888 confirm this guitar as 1968 vintage.

 So there it is, a fine example of the 1968 Les Paul Custom.
 Under 450 of these special guitars were made--special because it's from the first run of Customs that marked the reintroduction of a great guitar back into the Gibson fold.
 It's hard to imagine what the '70s would have been like if the almighty Les Pauls didn't find their way back.
 Maybe Ace Frehley would've been playing a Tele?